Environment

 - Stewardship assessments (Love your Bay) determining that there are opportunities for improved shoreline stewardship to

-mitigate further introductions of nutrients to Sturgeon Bay;
+- Mitigate further introductions of nutrients to Sturgeon Bay;

 - Ongoing water quality monitoring guided by Georgian Bay Biosphere Reserve and undertaken by volunteers;